 Natural inspiration.
 Much like other jewelers in the 19th century, Bertuzzi looked to the animal kingdom for inspiration.
 Once a symbol of diligence used on heraldry and family crests, the bee was one of the most popular motifs for fashionable ladies looking to make a statement.

 Spread your wings.
-Taken from one of Bertuzzi’s own sketchbook designs, the magnificent Honey Bee Necklace absolutely shines with an assortment of amethyst and peridot gemstones set in gold-finished, filigreed sterling silver.
+Taken from one of Bertuzzi’s own sketchbook designs, the magnificent Honey Bee Brooch absolutely shines with an assortment of amethyst and peridot gemstones set in gold-finished, filigreed sterling silver.
 During the rise of Art Nouveau, butterflies represented metamorphosis and rebirth.
 Don’t miss this chance to add a Bertuzzi-inspired masterpiece to your own collection!